 An author’s email marketing strategy is unique to him or her and usually based on trial and error.
 Also, a book’s genre can influence email marketing activities.
 For example, as a business nonfiction author, my email marketing strategy is probably different from cookbook and sci-fi authors.
 Where I might send one or two promotional emails, a food author may send ten emails featuring recipes right up to release.
 The key to success is to experiment, track, and evaluate.
 Also, you might limit how many promotional emails you send because it may lead to more unsubscribes than sales.

 If you value email marketing but don’t have many subscribers, you might consider paying for email marketing services through companies like BookBub and ManyBooks.
-However, I don’t like some of these businesses because their processes seem shadowy and inadequate.
+However, I don’t like some of these businesses because their processes are non-transparent.
 For instance, I submitted a book deal to BookBub, but they declined my promotional request twice.
-They responded with,
+They responded with

-Thanks for nothing, BookBub, and ManyBooks didn’t even reply.
+Thanks for nothing, BookBub (and ManyBooks didn’t reply).

-Other email related marketing activities include promoting your book in an autoresponse sequence and your email signature.
+Other email marketing activities include promoting your book in an autoresponse sequence and your email signature.